mco-gh/mco.dev/content/post/puzzles/card.md

 > I can see that Player A doesn’t have an ace, so Player C must be looking at my ace.
 Player C can make a symmetric argument (if A doesn’t have an ace, then Player B must be looking at my ace).

 Thus, if you don’t hold an ace, with a moment of thought it will be obvious to hyper-logical players B and C that they hold aces and their hands will drop.
-The fact that they appear to be able to reach that conclusion, after some time, suggests that you must be holding an ace.
+The fact that they appear to be unable to reach that conclusion, after some time, suggests that you must be holding an ace.
 </details>